drtaissa/drtaissa.github.io/cv.md

 * Member of Student-Staff Liaison Committee, University of Melbourne, Parkville 2007 – 2009

 ## MEMBERSHIPS
+* Associate Investigator at the ASTRO3D Australian Research Council Centre of Excellence 2023 – present
-* Junior Member of the International Astronomical Union	2020 – present
+* Junior Member of the International Astronomical Union (IAU) 2020 – present
+* ATOMIUM: ALMA Tracing the Origins of Molecules In dUst-forming oxygen-rich M-type stars 2018 – present
+* DEATHSTAR: DEtermining Accurate mass-loss rates of THermally pulsing AGB STARs 2016 – present
-* Member of the Astronomical Society of Australia 2011 – present
+* Member of the Astronomical Society of Australia (ASA) 2011 – present

 <!---
 ## ACCEPTED OBSERVING PROPOSALS AS PRIMARY INVESTIGATOR